orazdow/minigl/readme.md

 #### Programs:

-Available properties: `vs, fs, arrays, uniforms, textures, chain, gui, targets, drawMode, setupcb, rendercb, draw, clearColor, clear, on`
+Available properties: `vs, fs, uniforms, arrays, chain, gui, textures, targets, drawMode, setupcb, rendercb, draw, clearColor, clear, on`

-The default object [here](https://github.com/orazdow/minigl/blob/9f75e7654492d6f42e83c6548a62e3e77694702d/glview.js#L33) provides defaults for any field not present in a program.
+The default [object](https://github.com/orazdow/minigl/blob/9f75e7654492d6f42e83c6548a62e3e77694702d/glview.js#L33) provides defaults for any field not present in a program.
 Any combination can be used; an empty object would be a viewport with a default vertex and fragment shader.
 For shader art the `fs` and `uniforms` fields alone will suffice. `chain` and `gui` are also commonly useful.
 Available settings  are explained below:

 **vs:** vertex shader

 **fs:** fragment shader

+**uniforms:**  key : value pairs to set uniforms in the shader program

 **arrays:** sets vertex buffer data.
 The attribute `position` creates a vao, `indices` creates an index buffer.
 Any other name creates a buffer.
-Additionally data can be interleaved into a buffer with other attributes referring to it by name ([example]()).
+Additionally data can be interleaved into a buffer with other attributes referring to it by name [example](https://github.com/orazdow/minigl/blob/4cfaf3b0c97410ac55f19f90ba60c66f3d5b8ae8/programs/tex.js#L41).
 If an empty object is specified no vertex buffer will be created.
 A chained program will use the parent vao.

-**uniforms:**  key : value pairs to set uniforms in the shader program

-**textures:** array of objects specifying textures.
-The fields are: `src`: image  path (or array). `uniform`: uniform name for setting correct texture unit. `type`: defaults to TEXTURE_2D, TEXTURE_2D_ARRAY can also be used. `min`, `mag`: min/mag filters default to LINEAR. `wrap_s`, `wrap_t`: wrap settings default to REPEAT. `wrap`: parameter for both. `mipmap`: generate mipmap.
-If only `src` is provided, the file will load a 2D texture with default settings.

 **chain:** an array of programs to draw successively.
 This can assigned to an object in the main file where others are imported.
 Chained programs will not clear the canvas unless specified.

 **gui:** an object with a simplified format for creating controls.
 In a chain, each program's gui will be added to the gui interface of the active parent program.
-For usage and options see the section [below]().
+For usage and options see the section [below](#gui).

+**textures:** array of objects specifying textures.
+The fields are: `src`: image  path (or array). `uniform`: uniform name for setting correct texture unit. `type`: defaults to TEXTURE_2D, TEXTURE_2D_ARRAY can also be used. `min`, `mag`: min/mag filters default to LINEAR. `wrap_s`, `wrap_t`: wrap settings default to REPEAT. `wrap`: parameter for both. `mipmap`: generate mipmap.
+If only `src` is provided, the file will load a 2D texture with default settings.

 **targets:** an object specifying additional render targets.
 Setting either of the two targets to `true` will populate an object in its place which glview will use by substituting a draw function. `texture` creates a texture and framebuffer that will be drawn to in addition to the canvas.
 This can be used by other programs for multi-pass effects. `renderbuffer` will do the same with a renderbuffer which is bot especially useful unless the `texture` target is also set to true.
 If both `texture` and `renderbuffer` are used, a backbuffer will be set up.